-Studies have found that different dog breeds produce about the same number of allergens.
-There is no difference between hypoallergenic breeds and non-hypoallergenic breeds.
-They’re the same in terms of allergens produced – and the symptoms they bring about in allergic humans.
+Studies have found that different dog breeds produce similar allergen load and that there is no difference between breeds that are considered hypoallergenic and breeds that aren’t.
+They’re the same in terms of allergens produced and the reactions that they bring about in allergic humans.

-However, there is some truth to this concept—just not in regards to dog breeds.
+That said, there is a bit of truth to this concept—just not in regard to dog breeds.

 However, other proteins are only produced in certain situations.
-For instance, there is one protein called Can f 5 that intact male dogs only produce.
-If you’re only allergic to this protein, you can be around female dogs without any issue.
-They don’t make the protein that bothers you!
+For instance, there is one protein called Can f 5 that only intact male dogs produce.
+If you’re allergic to this specific protein, you can be around female dogs without any issues—they don’t make the protein that bothers you!

-Often, allergy tests check for all dog proteins at the same time.
-However, specific protein tests are available at your doctor’s office – you have to ask!
+Allergy tests often check for all dog proteins at the same time.
+However, specific protein tests are available at your doctor’s office; you just have to ask!

-Don’t fall for the misconception that a hypoallergenic breed will prevent you from suffering allergy symptoms.
-That’s not the case.
+Ultimately, though, don’t fall for the misconception that a hypoallergenic breed will prevent you from suffering allergy symptoms.
+That’s simply not the case.

 10. It’s Harder to Train Older Dogs

-Another big dog myth is that there is a big trainability difference between older dogs and younger dogs.
-Often, older dogs are easier to train because they have a longer attention span.
+A big dog myth is that there is a significant trainability difference between older dogs and younger dogs.
+Butt there is no reason that you can’t train an older dog, even if they haven’t had much training as a puppy.
+In fact, older dogs are sometimes easier to train because they have a longer attention span.
 Puppies tend to get distracted!

-We highly recommend continuing training as your dog gets older.
+We highly recommend to continuing with training as your dog gets older.
 It provides excellent mental stimulation, which can help your dog age gracefully and engage in fewer destructive behaviors.
-Plus, the one-on-one bonding time is beneficial for all dogs.
+Also, one-on-one bonding time is beneficial for all dogs.

-If you continuously train your dog from a puppy to an adult, then you’re likely going to run out of tricks eventually.
-We recommend training your dog in more challenging situations with more distractions in this case.
+If you continuously train your dog from a puppy to an adult, you’re likely going to run out of tricks eventually.
+So, we recommend training your dog in more challenging situations with more distractions.
 It’s an easy way to raise the difficulty without actually introducing new tricks.

 11. Puppies Need Extra Food

 Furthermore, overfeeding your puppy can result in all sorts of health problems when they get older.
-Overfeeding large breed puppies is associated with higher instances of hip dysplasia, for instance.
-The extra calories and nutrients make the dog’s hip socket develop improperly, resulting in potentially debilitating hip dysplasia for the rest of the dog’s life.
+Overfeeding large and giant breed puppies is associated with higher risk of developmental orthopedic diseases, such as osteochondrosis and osteochondritis dissecans (OCD).

-It is best to keep puppies lean and healthy.
-Now is not the time to build up your dog’s muscles!
-Many puppies will seem a bit on the skinnier side, as dogs tend to grow in height before they grow in weight.
+You should always follow your vet’s and the food manufacturer’s feeding recommendations for your puppy.
+Many puppies may seem a bit on the skinnier side, as dogs tend to grow in height before they grow in weight.
 You can expect your dog to bulk up a bit after they hit adulthood.

 12. Some Breeds Are Just Friendly

-It’s not uncommon for dog owners to ignore what they believe are relatively mild symptoms.
+It’s not uncommon for dog owners to ignore what they believe are relatively mild clinical signs.
 After all, if a dog isn’t acting sick, they can’t be feeling “that bad.”

-If your dog begins to act sickly, they have likely been sick for a while -and it’s time to seek veterinary help.
-Sometimes, dogs don’t show any severe symptoms until it’s too late for an effective treatment.
-When dogs begin acting lethargic and refusing to eat, it is often past the time for a straightforward cure.
+However, depending on their personality, some dogs will show only very subtle signs of illness and may, despite feeling unwell, still be willing to eat or play if encouraged.
+If your dog begins to act sickly, they have likely been sick for a while, so it’s time to seek veterinary help.
+Sometimes, dogs don’t show any severe signs until it’s too late for an effective treatment.
+When dogs begin acting lethargic and refuse to eat, it is often past the time for a straightforward cure.

 We highly recommend taking your dog to the vet at the first sign of trouble.
-They are very good at hiding their symptoms and can quickly head downhill once they begin acting sickly.
+They are good at masking their clinical signs and can quickly head downhill once they begin acting obviously sickly.

 15. Dogs Shouldn’t Growl

 There are many misconceptions about dogs out there.
-Knowledge is a key to responsible dog ownership, so we recommend educating yourself as much as possible – starting with these common misconceptions.
+Knowledge is essential for responsible dog ownership, so we recommend educating yourself as much as possible, starting with debunking these common myths.

 Be sure you look for the scientific basis behind a “fact” before believing it.
 Many misconceptions are circulating out there today.
-But research has never been more accessible thanks to the internet.
+But proper research has never been more accessible, thanks to the internet.